Contents

 Status

-You can view the status and/or results of a discovery job during or after the job has run by visting the job edit screen: You can also see a real-time report of all running jobs and their statuses by visiting Reports > Job Status:
+You can view the status and/or results of a discovery job during or after the job has run by visiting the job edit screen:

 Run network discovery